 Who does GDPR affect?

 While the regulation applies only to EU citizen data, all companies worldwide that operate in the EU, or have websites that can be found in the EU, must comply with these regulations, truly creating a global impact.
-This new regulation will require material changes in how and where organizations store customer data, and more importantly – how they grant access to that data to employees, contractors and business partners.
+This regulation requires material changes in how and where organizations store customer data, and more importantly, how they grant access to that data to employees, contractors and business partners.

 How can SailPoint help you comply with GDPR?